Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

+As the Fourier transform---and thus the Hilbert transform---assumes periodic signals, the matrix $\bs{X}$ was weighted in the streamwise direction using a Hann window~\cite{blackman1958measurement} prior to performing \ac{HPOD} to reduce spectral leakage in the modes.
+The weight at each streamwise index is defined as

+where $\alpha$ is a scaling parameter that controls the steepness of the weighting taper towards the domain edges, $n$ is the index of the streamwise location and $N$ is the total number of streamwise locations.
+A value of $\alpha=10$ was used to provide a relatively steep taper to zero at the domain edges while minimising the effect on the interior.
+The weighted analytic signal of $\bs{X}$

 was determined using equations (\ref{eq:Hx}) and (\ref{eq:f^a_x}), and \ac{HPOD} was performed by substituting $\bs{X}^a$ for $\bs{X}$ in equations (\ref{eq:CT_matrix}) to (\ref{eq:psi_matrix}).
-The resulting eigenvalues, temporal coefficients and spatial modes are denoted by $\lambda^a_k$, $a_k^a(t)$ and $\psi_k^a(\bs{x})$, respectively.
+The resulting eigenvalues, temporal coefficients, and spatial modes are denoted by $\lambda^a_k$, $a^a_k(t)$, and $\psi^a_k(\bs{x})$, respectively.

-The contribution of the leading \ac{HPOD} modes to the \ac{TKE} of $\bs{X}^a$ is significantly larger than the contribution of the leading \ac{POD} modes to the \ac{TKE} of $\bs{X}$.
-The first, second and third modes of each decomposition contribute 7.70\%, 4.53\% and 3.70\%, and 4.8\%, 3.39\% and 2.55\%, respectively.
-However, the difference in the contribution of the higher order modes to the \ac{TKE} is less significant, as shown in figure~\ref{fig:TKE}a.
-The result is that the cumulative contribution to \ac{TKE} of a given number of the \ac{HPOD} modes is larger than that of the equivalent number of \ac{POD} modes, as shown in figure~\ref{fig:TKE}b and table~\ref{tab:TKE}.
-However, this is not a one-to-one comparison, as the total \ac{TKE} of the analytic signal $\bs{X}^a$ is larger than that of the data $\bs{X}$, at 571,871 m$^2$/s$^2$ and 300,542 m$^2$/s$^2$, respectively.
-This is due to the imaginary component of $\bs{X}^a$, which is not present in $\bs{X}$.
+The contribution of the leading \ac{HPOD} modes to the \ac{TKE} of $\bs{X}^a$ is significantly larger than that of the leading \ac{POD} modes to the \ac{TKE} of $\bs{X}$.
+The first, second, and third modes of the \ac{HPOD} contribute 8.93\%, 5.36\%, and 4.05\%, respectively, while those of the \ac{POD} contribute 4.85\%, 3.39\%, and 2.55\%, respectively.
+However, the difference in the contribution of the higher-order modes to the \ac{TKE} is less pronounced, as shown in figure~\ref{fig:TKE}a.
+Consequently, the cumulative contribution to \ac{TKE} of a given number of the \ac{HPOD} modes is more than that of the equivalent number of \ac{POD} modes, as shown in figure~\ref{fig:TKE}b and table~\ref{tab:TKE}.
+It should be noted that this is not a one-to-one comparison, as the total \ac{TKE} of the analytic signal $\bs{X}^a$, 453,071 m$^2$/s$^2$, is greater than that of the data $\bs{X}$, 300,542 m$^2$/s$^2$.
+This difference arises from the imaginary component of $\bs{X}^a$, which is absent from $\bs{X}$.